lalit2244/amazon-delivery-predictor/README.md

 ### 🔒 **Privacy-First**
 - No data storage or tracking
-- All computations done client-side
+- All computations done in real-time
 - No personal information collected
 - Secure HTTPS connection